-First, I discuss how the meditation methods can be seen to speed up learning from new input, thus enhancing the methods of the preceding chapter.
-Second, meditation can be seen as reducing two terms in the \eqsuff\ on page~\pageref{suffeq} that we did not yet consider: the amount of attention paid to reward loss and the number of times the reward loss is perceived or simulated; these are also related to the top-row green boxes in the flowchart in Figure~\ref{flowchart1.fig}.
-In fact, emptying the mind by meditation clearly reduces simulation, and meditation almost inevitably seems to develop a metacognitive attitude which changes the attention paid to reward loss.
-A third benefit of meditation is that it enables stopping the processing chain in the flowchart in Figure~\ref{flowchart2.fig} by increasing conscious control over interrupting desires.
-Finally, I discuss how meditation can be interpreted as mental relaxation.
+In this chapter, I consider meditation, or mindfulness training, as a method that can radically boost retraining of neural networks, compared to straightforward attempts to change thinking at the conscious level.
+It also turns out that meditation has further benefits, such as reducing ``hot'' desires, reducing simulation, and developing metacognition.
+I will not go too much into the practical details of any such training methods, on which hundreds of manuals have already been written.
+Rather, I discuss general principles on how they work, largely interpreting them in the information-processing framework of this book.
+First, I discuss how meditation can be seen to speed up learning from new input, thus enhancing the methods of the preceding chapter.
+Second, meditation can be seen as reducing two terms in the \eqsuff\ on page~\pageref{suffeq} that we did not yet consider: the number of times the reward loss is simulated and the amount of attention paid to reward loss; these are related to the top-row green boxes already shown in the flowchart in Figure~\ref{flowchart1.fig}.
+In fact, emptying the mind by meditation clearly reduces simulation, and meditation almost inevitably seems to develop a metacognitive attitude, which changes the attention paid to reward loss.
+A third major benefit of meditation is that it enables stopping the processing chain in the flowchart in Figure~\ref{flowchart2.fig} by increasing conscious control over interrupting desires.